 The DIY Build

-This CPU comes with the Wraith Stealth cooler, and for this build, we recommend you use it.
+This CPU includes a Wraith Stealth cooler, and for this build we suggest you use it.

 This board also has a modern Type-C header, allowing you to use the Type-C port built into the case we recommend for this build.